pvatsa/pvatsa.github.io/asthrasoft.com/README.md

 > Asthrasoft offers both business and technology consulting to startups and enterprises.
 Talk to us if you are looking to Ideate, Incubate, Innovate or Influence around technology driven business solutions.

-This page hosts

- 1. [Project Notes](#projects)- notes on thevarious projects undertaken.
+ 1. [Implementing Innovative Solutions](#projects)- notes on the various projects undertaken.
- 2. [Impact Technologies](#technology) - thoughts on technologies that make an impact.
+ 2. [Leveraging Impact Technologies](#technology) - thoughts on technologies that make an impact.
- 3. [Creating value with a business](#business) - ideas on business that create value.
+ 3. [Creating Business Value](#business) - ideas on business that create value.

 # Projects
 This is the the most active repo which holds the notes for all the different projects and domains that we are involved with in the past.